Planning and Training

 Training of News Officers and Civilian Employees

-Before they are considered fully qualified as a Boise Police Officer, new non-certified officers must undergo a three-week department orientation, ten weeks of training at the Idaho Peace Officer Standards and Training (POST) Academy, an additional nine week Boise Police Advanced Academy, and 9 - 14 weeks of Field Training.
+Before they are considered fully qualified as a Boise Police Officer, recruits must go through the 22-week BPD Patrol Academy and 9 - 14 weeks of Field Training.
 As a part of this training, they are carefully evaluated and must demonstrate that they can meet the high performance and ethical standards of the department.

 Civilian personnel normally come to the department with education and experience in their specialty fields.
 When hired, they undergo a New Employee Orientation Program that orients them to the city, the Police Department, and their particular assignments.